thejsway/thejsway/manuscript/chapter17.md

 This example contains multiple input zones: text, checkboxes, radio buttons, a dropdown menu, as well as submit and cancel buttons.
 We'll learn how to deal with each of these elements with JavaScript.

+!!! note

-> You might have noticed that the `<form>` tag doesn't have the usual `action` and `method` attributes.
+    You might have noticed that the `<form>` tag doesn't have the usual `action` and `method` attributes.
 These attributes allow you to define the requested server resource when the form is submitted by the user.
-Since our form will only be handled by JavaScript in the browser, they're not necessary.
+Since our form will only be handled by JavaScript in the browser, they're not necessary here.

 ### Text zones